Times Like These (Gary Burton album)

-Times Like These is an album by vibraphonist Gary Burton recorded in 1988 and released on the GRP label.
+Times Like These is an album by vibraphonist Gary Burton released on the GRP label in 1988.
 The all-star quartet includes guitarist John Scofield, bassist Marc Johnson and former Weather Report drummer Peter Erskine.
 Tenor saxophonist Michael Brecker sits in on two tracks.

 Reception

 The Allmusic review by Scott Yanow awarded the album 4½ stars stating "Burton sounds fine on the diverse material.
 Since John Scofield had not had an opportunity to record with the vibraphonist during his year with Burton's Quartet more than a decade earlier, this fine set made up for lost time".